 Certificates are awarded in several areas in which students complete prescribed courses designed to prepare them for certain specializations.
 The minimum number of credit hours for a certificate program is thirty (30).
-A grade of at least C is required in each course in the Certificate Program.
-Credits in certificate programs are applicable to an Associate's degree in a related area.
+A grade of at least C is required in each course in the certificate program.
+Credits in certificate programs are applicable to an associate degree in a related area.